chinmaykude/being-responsible/README.md

 # Being Responsible

-## A project were we tried bridging the gap between government authorities and citizens.
+## A project where we tried bridging the gap between government authorities and citizens.

 https://being-responsible-hackathon-project.now.sh